nschorgh/MSIM/README.md

 ### Fast (asynchronously-coupled) Method for Subsurface Ice Dynamics

-This dynamical model of ice evolution goes beyond the concept of the equilibrium ice table and calculates the amount of ice lost from or gained within the porous subsurface on Mars as a result of vapor exchange with the atmosphere.
-To accomplish that, without the computationally slow method of explicitly solving the nonlinear vapor transport equations, it uses time-averaged transport equations.
-The method involves some complexities and is described in a dedicated paper by [Schorghofer (2010)](http://dx.doi.org/10.1016/j.icarus.2010.03.022).
+This dynamical model of ice evolution goes beyond the concept of the equilibrium ice table and calculates the amount of ice lost from or gained within the porous subsurface as a result of vapor exchange with the atmosphere.
+To accomplish that, without the computationally slow approach of explicitly solving the nonlinear vapor transport equations, it uses time-averaged transport equations.
+This numerical method involves some complexities and is described in a dedicated paper by [Schorghofer (2010)](http://dx.doi.org/10.1016/j.icarus.2010.03.022).

 ---

 ### History

-Most of this program collection was written 2001-2009, as part of a series of papers about subsurface-atmosphere vapor exchange on Mars.
+Most of the MSIM program collection was written 2001-2009, as part of a series of papers about subsurface-atmosphere vapor exchange on Mars.
 It was then hosted on a website and later moved to GitHub as part of the [Planetary-Code-Collection](https://github.com/nschorgh/Planetary-Code-Collection).
-Since 2022 MSIM has its own GitHub repository.
+MSIM has its own GitHub repository since 2022.

 ### Notes

 Third party source code from Numerical Recipes is covered by a separate copyright.
 These are files ending with .for.
-A few code snippets from other sources are also used, as documented in the source code.

 ### Acknowledgments